meow-d/meow-d.github.io/index.md

 Minor (for now), any pronouns (for anonymity)

 ## 🚫 DNI
-Transphobes DNI i guess, but i feel like they'll run away the moment they see pronouns in my bio 👍
+I have no DNI do what ever you want i guess

-TBH I find most twitter DNIs stupid
+Unless you're a transphobe or smth, but i feel like they'll run away the moment they see pronouns in my bio 👍

 ## ❤️ Likes
 - Linux